anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Since {{RFC8366}} was written, the pattern is to publish YANG modules as two documents: one with only the YANG module, and the other one with usage, motivation and further explanation.
 This allows the YANG module to be updated without replacing all of the context.
 This document does not follow that pattern, but future updates are may update only the YANG.

+This document also introduces an experimental mechanism to support future extensions without requiring the YANG to be replaced.

 The lifetimes of vouchers may vary.
 In some onboarding protocols, the vouchers may include a nonce restricting them to a single use,  whereas the vouchers in other onboarding protocols may have an